shivansh023023/LLD_Assignment/adapter-payments/README.md

 ## Hints
 - Use constructor injection or a `Map<String, PaymentGateway>`
 - Keep adapters stateless
-- Use `Objects.requireNonNull` to validate inputs
+- Use `Objects.requireNonNull` to validate inputs.

 ## Build & Run
 ```bash